 Note: A renaming of GFZ took place on June 17, 2008.
 The new name is: Helmholtz-Zentrum Potsdam GFZ German Research Center for Geosciences.
 3)

 The GRACE mission is led by B. Tapley (PI) of the University of Texas at Austin and by Frank Flechtner (Co-PI) of GFZ (GeoForschungsZentrum), Potsdam.
 NASA/JPL has led the S/C development in partnership with EADS Astrium GmbH (formerly DASA/DSS, Friedrichshafen) and SS/L (Space Systems/Loral).
 Astrium has provided major elements of two flight satellites based on the existing CHAMP S/C bus.
 SS/L provides the attitude control system, microwave instrument electronics and system and environmental testing.
 DLR/GSOC performs mission operations with tracking stations at Weilheim and Neustrelitz.
 Science data distribution/processing is managed in a cooperative approach by JPL and UTA/CSR (University of Texas at Austin/Center for Space Research) in the US and GFZ in Germany.
 Germany provides also the Eurockot launch vehicle.

-• CESS (Coarse Earth Sun Sensor) for omni-directional, coarse attitude measurement in the initial acquisition, survival and stand-by modes of the satellite.
-One CESS sensor is mounted on each each of the six sides of the satellite.
-The resulting Earth vector has an accuracy of ~5-10º, the sun vector ~3-6º (there is a dependence upon orbit geometry).
+• CESS (Coarse Earth Sun Sensor) for omnidirectional, coarse attitude measurement in the initial acquisition, survival and stand-by modes of the satellite.
+One CESS sensor is mounted on each of the six sides of the satellite.
+The resulting Earth vector has an accuracy of ~5-10º, and the sun vector ~3-6º (there is a dependence upon orbit geometry).

 • An IMU (Inertial Measurement Unit) an optical gyro providing 3-axis rate information in survival modes.